What is melatonin?

 During health exams, tell your doctor if you are taking melatonin.
 And tell your doctor if you are having trouble sleeping (insomnia), because it may be related to a medical problem.

-In adults, melatonin is taken in doses from 0.2 to 20.0 mg, based on the reason for its use.
+In adults, melatonin is taken in doses from 0.2 mg to 20.0 mg, based on the reason for its use.
 The right dose varies widely from one person to another.
 Talk to your doctor to learn the right dosage and to find out if melatonin is right for you.

-Where can you find melatonin as a supplement?
+Where can you find a melatonin supplement?

 You can buy melatonin supplements without a prescription at health food stores, drugstores, and online.
 Melatonin should only be taken in its man-made form.
 The form that comes from ground-up cow pineal glands is rarely used, because it may spread disease.